2021 William & Mary Tribe football team

 The 2021 William & Mary Tribe football team represented the College of William & Mary as a member of the Colonial Athletic Association (CAA) in the 2021 NCAA Division I FCS football season.
 The Tribe, led by third-year head coach Mike London, played their home games at Zable Stadium.

-Previous season

-Due to the COVID-19 pandemic, the CAA delayed the fall 2020 season and played an abbreviated schedule in the spring of 2021.
-The Tribe finished the season with a record of 1–2 in CAA play to finish third in the CAA's South Division.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 27, 2021, the Tribe were predicted to finish in 11th place.

 Preseason All-CAA team

 Punt returner Bronson Yoder was selected to the preseason All-CAA Team, while Andrew Trainer (offensive line) and Will Kiely (defensive line) were selected as preseason honorable mention picks.